MikaGunn/3DOF-Robotic-Arm-Retail-Retrieval/README.md

 This project addresses that problem using a simplified 3-DOF manipulator that can:

-- move toward a predefined shelf position;
+- move toward a predefined shelf position
-- calculate joint angles using inverse kinematics;
+- calculate joint angles using inverse kinematics
-- use ROS 2 and MoveIt 2 for motion planning and control;
+- use ROS 2 and MoveIt 2 for motion planning and control
-- receive camera based object localisation data;
+- receive camera based object localisation data
-- refine the arm position using visual feedback;
+- refine the arm position using visual feedback
-- approach the detected target through gradual intermediate movements;
+- approach the detected target through gradual intermediate movements
 - execute the control pipeline in simulation and on physical hardware.

 The manipulator was designed for a constrained retail shelf environment with a maximum reach of approximately **0.226 m**.